How to Calculate Self-Employment Tax in 2026: Step-by-Step

 Clear net savings after compliance costs

 The S-Corp election has compliance costs: separate payroll processing, quarterly payroll tax deposits, Form 941, annual W-2 issuance, Form 1120-S (separate S-Corp return), and typically a CPA fee.
-Total compliance costs are typically $2,000–$4,000 annually.
-The break-even point where S-Corp savings exceed costs is generally $65,000–$75,000 in annual net self-employment income.
+Total compliance costs are typically $2,000 to $4,000 annually.
+The break-even point where S-Corp savings exceed costs is generally $65,000 to $75,000 in annual net self-employment income.
 Below that threshold, a sole proprietorship or single-member LLC is usually simpler and cheaper.
-Consult a CPA before electing S-Corp status — "reasonable salary" requirements are enforced by the IRS and must reflect market compensation for your role.
+Consult a CPA before electing S-Corp status: "reasonable salary" requirements are enforced by the IRS and must reflect market compensation for your role.

 Expense categoryExample annual amountSE tax reductionFederal tax reduction (22%)Total tax saved